MV Coral Discoverer Review and Specifications

 Coral Expeditions itineraries feature sailing around deserted islands and pristine reefs beyond the reach of day trippers and larger ships.
 The company's Great Barrier Reef (Coral Sea) cruise itineraries depart from the Queensland ports Darwin to Cairns, each offering a snapshot of the diverse ecosystem of the marine park.

 The travel company Coral Expeditions (formerly Coral Princess Cruises) was established in 1984 by Captain Tony Briggs.
 His first ship was an ex-World War II Fairmile-class submarine chaser.
-The vessel was converted to carry up to 24 passengers on short overnight trips to the Great Barrier Reef from company's base in Cairns.
+The vessel was converted to carry up to 24 passengers on short overnight trips to the Great Barrier Reef from the company's base in Cairns.
 All Coral Expeditions ships are Australia-flagged, Australia-based, and employ all-Australian crew.
 Coral Expeditions' regions of operation include New Zealand, Papua New Guinea, Kimberley and Northern Australia, Tasmania and South Pacific Islands.
 The 3-ship fleet comprises Coral Discoverer, and the pair of motor catamarans (sister-ships by design) Coral Expeditions 1 (fka "Coral Princess I") and Coral Expeditions 2 (fka "Coral Princess II").

 The Coral Discoverer ship has 4 passenger decks with a total of 36 staterooms.
-All passenger staterooms were also refurbished and received substantial upgrade.
+All passenger staterooms were also refurbished and received a substantial upgrade.
 Six Bridge Deck balcony cabins were added.
 Each of the other cabins also received a complete renovation, including soft furnishings, new artworks, updated bathroom fixtures.

 Coral Discoverer offers 5 different cabin grades.
 Passengers accommodations range from Main Deck to Bridge Deck (each with french windows that open on a step-out private veranda).
 All staterooms are modernly furnished and feature individually controlled air-conditioning, original artworks, en-suite bathroom, iPod docking station, Australian brand toiletries, ample storage space, two twin beds (or a junior king bed).
 Cabin sizes vary between 15 m2 (161 ft2) and 20 m2 (215 ft2).
 Lower deck rooms are with porthole windows.

-Onboard facilities include open-seating dining room, al fresco dining deck, 2 cocktail bars, sun deck, lecture lounge, panoramic lounge.
+Onboard facilities include an open-seating dining room, al fresco dining deck, 2 cocktail bars, sun deck, lecture lounge, panoramic lounge.
 The vessel has its own tender boats, glass bottom tour boat, inflatable zodiacs (used for landings), sea kayaks and the "Xplorer" (shore excursion tender).

 Following the full refurbishment in 2016, the ship's Sun Deck was transformed into a social gathering space and onboard community hub.
 It was converted into undercover deck area with round-shaped "Explorer Bar" and open-air sun deck with loungers and an outdoor exercise area with fitness equipment.